backdrop-contrib/field_default_token/README.md

 # Field default token

 This module enables to use tokens as field default values.
+That's a convenient way to pre-populate fields when creating content.

 ## Installation